-First, we consider the same specification (\ref{equation:direct-rec-on-consumption1}), but restricting the sample to goods in exposed strata.
-While we would like to compare the effect of actual exposure and actual recommendation to the control group, realizations of exposure and recommendation are not independent of platform-predicted quality.\footnote{ A design restriction, since recommendations need to remain useful and meaningful to consumers. } In order to resolve this issue, we take not only goods that the consumers were actually exposed to through belief elicitation or recommended but also goods in their strata.
-Recall that, at the outset of the intervention, goods with the (3$n$+1)-th, (3$n$+2)-th, or (3$n$+3)-th highest platform-predicted quality for consumer $i$ are bundled into the same stratum, $n$, and block-randomized into the control, exposure-only, and recommendation sets.
-Then, if good $x$ was recommended ($r_{i,x}=1$) to consumer $i$ or exposed to it through our experimental intervention ($e_{i,x}=1$), we include $x$ in the sample, as well as the other goods in the same stratum used for block-randomization.
-We then estimate the same specification (\ref{equation:direct-rec-on-consumption1}), but obtaining more precise estimates on the average treatment effect of exposure and recommendation on consumption.
+First, we consider the same specification (\ref{equation:direct-rec-on-consumption1}), but we restrict the sample to goods in exposed randomisation blocks.
+While we would like to compare the effect of actual consideration and actual recommendation to the control group, realisations of consideration and recommendation are not independent of platform-predicted match value.\footnote{ A design restriction, since recommendations need to remain useful and meaningful to consumers. } In order to resolve this issue, we take not only goods that the consumers were actually exposed to through belief elicitation or recommendation but also goods in their randomisation blocks.
+Recall that, at the outset of the intervention, goods with the $n$-th, ($n$+1)-th, or ($n$+2)-th highest platform-predicted match value for consumer $i$ are bundled into the same block and block-randomised into the control, consideration-only, and recommendation sets.
+Then, if good $x$ was recommended ($r_{i,x}=1$) to consumer $i$ or exposed to it through our experimental intervention ($e_{i,x}=1$), we include $x$ in the sample, as well as the other goods in the same block used for block-randomisation.
+We then estimate the same specification (\ref{equation:direct-rec-on-consumption1}), but we obtain more precise estimates on the average treatment effect of consideration and recommendation on consumption.

-Second, we restrict to estimating the average treatment effect of recommendations relative to exposure by estimating the following alternative specification:

-where $r_{i,x}=1$ if consumer $i$ was recommended good $x$ (zero if otherwise).
-Here we rely exclusively on goods that were selected for belief-elicitation as per step 3 in \hyref{procedure:belief-elicitation-rec}[Procedure], which --- together with our block randomization --- guarantees that, in this sample, actual recommendation $r_{i,x}$ is orthogonal to the good's characteristics.

-Our first result is the resounding positive empirical support for \hyref{hyp:direct-rec-on-consumption}[Hypothesis][(1)] and \hyref{hyp:direct-rec-on-consumption}[][(2)].
-In \hyref{table:direct-rec-on-consumption}[Table], we present the estimates for specification (\ref{equation:direct-rec-on-consumption1}) (columns (1)-(4)) and specification (\ref{equation:direct-rec-on-consumption2}) (columns (5)-(6)), using both of the consumption measures described in \hyref{section:design:measurements:consumption}[Section].
-In both of these specifications, the coefficient on exposure set and those on recommendation set and recommendation measure, respectively, denote the average treatment effects (ATE) of exposure and recommendation (beyond exposure) on consumption as per \hyref{hyp:direct-rec-on-consumption}[Hypothesis][(1)] and \hyref{hyp:direct-rec-on-consumption}[][(2)].\footnote{ Throughout the paper we will report results from the linear probability model specification, but our results are robust and with similar estimated marginal effect sizes if we estimate a logistic regression as well. }